 Upon receiving a compensation claim, an insurance company will either accept it and make a settlement offer or deny it.
 If the claimant is not satisfied with the answer, they have the right to file an appeal with the insurance company’s claims supervisor.
 If the response received at this level is not satisfactory either, the next stage of appeal is the civil court.

-Schedule a Free Consultation With A Wrongful Death Attorney
+Schedule a Free Consultation With a Roswell Wrongful Death Attorney

 It is bad enough that you lost someone you loved.
 You should be able to receive rightful compensation and move on with your life without further hassles.
 At The Weinstein Firm, we can take over the hassles and offer you all the advice, legal support, and peace of mind you need.

-Call our Roswell office now and schedule a consultation with a The Weinstein Firm accident lawyer.
+Call our injury law firm near Roswell, GA now and schedule a consultation with a The Weinstein Firm accident lawyer.
 They will provide all the answers and guidance you need, and they will do it for free, as a sign of compassion and appreciation for you, hopefully, our future client.